Skip to Content

 UV meter

-If no light or UV meter is available, it is possible to estimate the damage that might result to an artifact from particular intensities of light and lengths of exposure.
-This can be done using the ISO’s Blue Wool standard cards, available from a number of conservation suppliers.
+If no light or UV meter is available, it is possible to estimate the damage that might result to an artifact from specific intensities of light and lengths of exposure.
+This can be done using the ISO’s Blue Wool standard cards, available from conservation suppliers.

 Blue Wool Card